helpfulrobot/cwsoft-silverstripe-shortcode/README.md

 # cwsoft-shortcode module for CMS SilverStripe 3.x
-This module provides some handy shortcode methods ready to use from your [SilverStripe CMS](http://silverstripe.org) WYSIWYG editor.
+This module provides some handy shortcode methods ready to use from your [SilverStripe CMS <= v3.1.1](http://silverstripe.org) WYSIWYG editor.

 The `cwsoft-shortcode` module builds up on the shortcode function first introduced with SilverStripe 2.4.
 Shortcodes can best be thought of a kind of placeholders entered in the WYSIWYG editor, which gets replaced with PHP output just before beeing displayed on the screen.
 This allows to add dynamic content to a specific position inside a WYSIWYG page.
 The available cwsoft-shortcode methods can easily be selected from the WYSIWYG editor.